compsoc-edinburgh/website/_pages/team.md

 title: "The Team"
 ---

-We are the team that brings you the best experience in the field of Computer Science.
+We are the team that brings you the best experience in all things Informatics.

 Interested in joining us?
 At our October STMU (an <abbr title="Extraordinary General Meeting">EGM</abbr>) we will be electing the: freshers' rep, third year rep, and the fourth year rep.